Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Acknowledgments

+This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
+Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
 The research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220656ER.
 The work of Hristo Djidjev has been also partially supported by the Grant No BG05M2OP001-1.001-0003, financed by the Science and Education for Smart Growth Operational Program (2014-2020) and co-financed by the European Union through the European structural and Investment funds.

 This research used resources provided by the Darwin testbed at Los Alamos National Laboratory (LANL), which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program (NNSA/DOE).
+This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program.
+Research presented in this article was supported by the NNSA's Advanced Simulation and Computing Beyond Moore's Law Program at Los Alamos National Laboratory.